dravikr/dravikr/README.md

 </div>

 ## 🎯 Objective
 Final-year postgraduate in Computer Science with Data Analytics seeking MERN stack developer roles.
-Passionate about building scalable web applications using React, Node.js, Express, and MongoDB.
-Hack-Forge'25 winner with proven skills in full-stack development and AI integration.
+Proven track record in hackathons, research presentations, and AI-driven projects.
+Skilled in full-stack development with React, Node.js, Python, and data analytics.

 ## 🎓 Education
 - **Master of Computer Science with Data Analytics** – 80%